Child Support Lawyer in Orlando, FL

 In Florida, both of a child’s parents are expected to help care for the child’s emotional and financial needs.
 In fact, the state holds that it’s in the child’s best interests to receive emotional and financial support from both parents.
 This can be easy to achieve when parents are married, and a family lives together.
 Things can get more challenging when parents split up or aren’t together in the first place.

-When parents get divorced or are unmarried, it can be necessary for the custodial parent to ask a court to require the non-custodial parent to pay child support to ensure that the child’s needs are met.
+When parents get divorced or are unmarried, it can be necessary for the custodial parent to ask a family law court to require the non-custodial parent to pay support to ensure that the child’s needs are met.

 Child support is a legal obligation to provide financial support for a child’s health, education, welfare, and safety.